 Statements

-This section briefly discusses FunC statements, constituting the code of ordinary function bodies.
+This section briefly overviews FunC statements, which form the core of function bodies.

 Expression statements